Parse.ly looks to solve content marketing attribution challenges

 Parse.ly’s conversion report aims to provide clearer insight into how users interact with a brand’s content, from a high-level overview of all conversions to a detailed breakdown of its content performance and top referral sources.

-Parse.ly also allows users to select one of three different attribution models when building a conversion report: last touch, linear and pages before conversion.
+Parse.ly also allows users to select one of three different marketing attribution models when building a conversion report: last touch, linear and pages before conversion.
 The flexibility to select based on a brand’s needs or campaign strategy will be beneficial to multichannel marketers and will benefit users with experimenting with different attribution models.

 More on the news: